Concatenate SQL Server Columns into a String with CONCAT()

 issue I see is I get NULL for a lot of rows.
 This makes me unable to produce the

+full names.
 What are some options to address this problem?
-Check out this tip to learn
+Check out

-Prior to SQL Server 2012 concatenation was accomplished by using the plus (+) sign to concatenate fields together.
-The limitation of this method is if any of the fields you are concatenating are NULL, the entire result is NULL.
-With the introduction of SQL Server 2012 there is a new CONCAT() function that replaces NULL with an empty string.
+Prior to SQL Server 2012 concatenation was accomplished by using the plus (+) sign to concatenate fields together of various data types (varchar, char, int, numeric, etc.).
+The limitation of this method is if any of the fields you are concatenating are NULL, the final string value is NULL.
+In SQL Server 2012 and later there is the CONCAT() function that replaces NULL with an empty string.
 Take a look at this tip to see how this new function works and how it can be beneficial in your code.

-For this demo I am going to use the Person.Person table from the AdventureWorks2012 database to demo having to generate a full name for creating mailing labels.
-First, the code below is the old technique to perform concatenation using the + sign:
+For this demo I am going to use the Person.Person table from the AdventureWorks2012 database to demo the SQL functions to generate a full name for creating mailing labels.
+First, the following example is the old technique to concatenate strings using the + sign (concatenation operator):

-ISNULL along with the plus sign for concatenation.
+ISNULL along with the plus sign to concatenate values.
 The